 All Vauxhall Astra models are impressively eco-friendly, with excellent figures from the 1.5-litre diesel versions

 The Vauxhall Astra’s refreshed engine range brings with it improvements in fuel economy and emissions.
-Emissions across the range sit around 100g/km, with plenty dipping just below this – to the benefit of fleet users in the battle against Benefit-in-Kind rates.
-Average fuel economy figures don’t dip below 50mpg, aside from the most powerful 1.4-litre (145PS) CVT auto model (47.1mpg).
+Average fuel economy figures don’t dip below 50mpg, aside from the most powerful 1.4-litre (145PS) CVT auto model (49.6mpg).

 The most efficient options in the range are the diesels.
-The lesser-powered six-speed manual version in entry-level SE spec, returns 62.8–65.7mpg on average under the WLTP testing procedure, and emits just 91g/km.
+The lesser-powered six-speed manual version in entry-level SE spec, returns a maximum of 65.7mpg under the WLTP testing procedure, and emits just 113g/km of CO2.
 Provided you don’t need to drive in diesel-banned city centres very often, this engine is the most frugal choice.

 The automatics fare well, too.
-The CVT-equipped, 145PS 1.4-litre engine manages 115g/km of CO2 and 47.1–50.4mpg on average, while the nine-speed available in conjunction with the most powerful 1.5-litre diesel engine returns up to 56.5mpg on average and emits just 109g/km of CO2.
+The CVT-equipped, 143bhp 1.4-litre engine manages 50.4mpg with CO2 emissions from 129g/km, while the most powerful 1.5-litre diesel auto version returns up to 56.5mpg on average and emits 133g/km of CO2.